 World War I is often considered the first true ‘modern war’, a conflict fought between industrialised countries equipped with modern weapons.
-It saw the rise of powerful weapons such as heavy artillery, machine guns and aeroplanes – and the decline of 19th-century weapons like sabres and bayonets.
+It saw the rise of powerful weapons such as heavy artillery, machine guns and airplanes – and the decline of 19th century weapons like sabres and bayonets.
 This page contains brief summaries of the most significant weapons of World War I.

 Bayonets

-When not employed in battle, bayonets were often detached from rifles and used as all-purpose tools, for anything from digging to opening canned food rations.
+When not employed as weapons, bayonets were detached and used as all-purpose tools, used for anything from digging to opening canned food.

 “Bayonet injuries were cruel, particularly since British soldiers were trained to ‘thrust the bayonet home then give it a sharp twist to the left, thus making the wound fatal’.
 Perhaps the shock-and-awe value of the bayonet is what made those 19th-century generals so enamoured of it.”